Medical racism in the United States: Black Americans

-Ideas about black people's relationship to primates and their biological and intellectual inferiority to white people, in the US, were just a few ways in which chattel slavery was justified.
-Following this was the introduction of the belief that black people have much higher pain thresholds or the introduction of the belief that they do not feel pain at all.
-Proponents of ideas such as this also proposed that black people had thicker skulls and less sensitive nervous systems, and they also proposed that black people contracted diseases which were linked to their darker skin color.
-Some proponents of these racist ideas even believed that black people could go through surgery without any pain medicine and they also believed that when black people were punished, during their enslavement, they felt no pain.
-White American physicians also operated on the assumption that poor health was the status quo for black people which meant that they would naturally die off due to syphilis and tuberculosis, a situation which was detrimental to the quality of the healthcare which they then provided to black people.
-The high rate of syphilis among black people was used to reinforce this notion.
-However, racial myths also have negative impacts on the health outcomes of black Americans, starting from infancy.
-Beliefs in the "supernormal health" of black babies and children fosters ignorance and leads to the avoidance of the health issues which black children face in their early lives.
-With a large role in the perpetuation of such widely believed ideas, oral traditions can be highly influential, even when they are not explicitly included within medical curriculum.
+False claims about Black people's relationship to primates and their biological and intellectual inferiority to White people, in the US, were just a few ways in which chattel slavery was justified.
+One widely circulated magazine in the American South published an article by a physician claiming that the act of running away from slavery was a form of mental illness he called drapetomania.
+Following this was the introduction of the belief that Black people have much higher pain thresholds or the introduction of the belief that they do not feel pain at all.
+Proponents of ideas such as this also proposed that black people had thicker skulls and less sensitive nervous systems, and they also proposed that Black people contracted diseases which were linked to their darker skin color.
+Some proponents of these racist ideas even believed that Black people could go through surgery without any pain medicine and they also believed that when Black people were punished, during their enslavement, they felt no pain.
+White American physicians also operated on the assumption that poor health was the status quo for Black people which meant that they would naturally die off due to syphilis and tuberculosis, a situation which was detrimental to the quality of the healthcare which they then provided to Black people.
+The high rate of syphilis among Black people was used to reinforce this notion.
+However, racial myths also have negative impacts on the health outcomes of Black Americans, starting from infancy.
+Beliefs in the "supernormal health" of Black babies and children foster ignorance and lead to neglect of Black children's health issues.
+With a large role in the perpetuation of such widely believed ideas, oral traditions can be highly influential, even when they are not explicitly included within medical curricula.